Commitments and Contingencies

 |Commitments and Contingencies||Commitments and Contingencies

-As the inventor of the intellectual property licensed from MD Anderson, Dr. Capelli, the Company's Chief Science Officer, is entitled to 50% of the license income (which is determined after MD Anderson recoups any costs associated therewith) that the Company is required to pay to MD Anderson pursuant to the Company's license agreement with MD Anderson.
-For the years ended December 31, 2020 and 2019, Dr. Capelli received $37.5 thousand and $0.2 million, respectively, from MD Anderson.
+As the inventor of the intellectual property licensed from MD Anderson, Dr. Capelli, the Company's Vice Chairman, Chief Science Officer and Co-Founder, is entitled to 50% of the license income (which is determined after MD Anderson recoups any costs associated therewith) that the Company is required to pay to MD Anderson pursuant to the Company's license agreement with MD Anderson.
+For the three months ended March 31, 2021, Dr. Capelli was entitled to receive $42.5 thousand from MD Anderson.
 In addition, Dr. Capelli is entitled to 50% of the proceeds (after the recoupment of any costs associated therewith) from the sale by MD Anderson of 175,000 shares issued to MD Anderson in connection with the license agreement.

 On March 6, 2020, the Company entered into a manufacturing service agreement (the "Agreement") with Sanmina Corporation ("Sanmina").
 The Agreement states that Sanmina will provide the Company with certain manufactured products for a one year period, with pricing adjusted for material variations of market prices for components, parts and raw material, including variations resulting from allocations, shortages or tariffs.
 In addition, pricing will be based on the forecasted volumes provided by the Company and the projected inventory turns as agreed by both parties.

-The Company leases space for its corporate office, which provides for an original 63 month term beginning on February 1, 2016, with initial rent payments of $7.9 thousand per month that escalate annually to a maximum of $8.9 thousand per month through the expiration of the agreement.
+The Company leases space for its corporate office, which provides for an original 63 month term beginning on February 1, 2016, with initial rent payments of $7.6 thousand per month that escalate annually to a maximum of $8.9 thousand per month through the expiration of the agreement.
 On September 15, 2020, the Company entered into a 12 month extension of its corporate office lease.
-Total rent expense under this office space lease arrangement for the years ended December 31, 2020 and 2019 was $0.1 million and $0.1 million, respectively.
+Total rent expense under this office space lease arrangement for each of the three months ended March 31, 2021 and 2020 was $23.6 thousand.

 Letters of Credit